 *Get off the beaten path!
 Usually, the further away you travel from major towns and cities in Nebraska, the better chances you’ll have at getting onto private land to hunt.
 This is especially true in eastern Nebraska where most of the population resides.
 In addition, make it a point to get off the paved main highways and take to the gravel county roads plus the rugged, unimproved minimum maintenance roads for increasing your odds to find private land to hunt.

 *Appropriate times.
 Do not bother landowners during meal times, Sunday morning church periods, haying sessions, crop harvest, calving season or during a Husker football game.
 Approach landowners when they are easily accessible (e.g. maybe mending fence along a field edge near a road) on nice, sunny days.
 These folks may be more receptive to letting you hunt their land when the sun is shining.
-Allow enough time to chat, too.
+Allow enough time to chat.
 A conversation can help you learn a lot about the surrounding area as well as game numbers and movements.
-Go well in advance of your hunting season opener to talk with landowners.
+Make certain to go well in advance of your hunting season opener to talk with landowners.
+If you wait until the day, weekend or week the season opens, the odds of getting a “Yes, you can hunt” decline substantially.

 *Dress and drive for success.
 Shower, dress in clean, normal clothing, look presentable and relatable, but not formal.
 Steer clear of wearing full hunting apparel.
 My dad always used to say to ‘look like someone you would let hunt your ground if things were reversed.’
 First impressions before you speak mean everything!
 Showing up in a clean vehicle is crucial, too!
 To a landowner, a truck covered in mud means “this guy is going to be off-road tearing up my fields!”
 A negative impression can be formed before you ever turn off the engine of your vehicle.